Kormoran 2-class minehunter

-The Kormoran II (Cormorant class), formally Project 258, is a class of mine hunting vessels dedicated for the Polish Navy.
-The 2011 Defense Budget included a single vessel of this class.
-It was launched on 4 September 2015 and was predicted to enter service late 2016.
-Two more ships have been planned.
+The Kormoran II (Cormorant class), formally Project 258, is a class of mine hunting vessels of the Polish Navy.
+Three ships of the class were ordered in 2013.
+The first unit was launched on 4 September 2015 and entered service in 2017.
+Three more ships have been ordered in 2022.
 Ships are built by Remontowa Shipbuilding Gdańsk and Naval Shipyard Gdynia consortium.
-It will be armed with a 35mm OSU-35K naval weapon station.
+It's armed with a 35mm OSU-35K naval weapon station.

 Construction

 Project 258 vessels are 58.5 m long and 10.3 m wide.
 The draft is 2.7 m and the displacement is 830 tons.
 Contrary to previous construction concepts of this type, the hull was made of non-magnetic steel instead of plastic.
 The advantage of the steel hull was, among other things, lower operating costs and higher fire resistance.
 The hull itself is divided into 33 sections.
 The ship's superstructure has two floors in the fore section and one floor in the stern.
 The main deck has full bulwark.
 When constructing the ship, efforts were made to limit the unit's detectability by radars.
 It is powered by two combustion engines with a capacity of 1,360 hp each, which allows a maximum speed of 15 kn.
 Additionally, the minesweeper has a bow thruster.
 The main armament of the ship is the OSU-35K naval weapon system armed with a 35mm Oerlikon KDA autocannon.
 The ship is equipped with the Integrated Combat System manufactured and supplied by CTM, including: SCOT combat management system, passive defense system, underwater observation system, including SHL-101 / TM and SHL-300 sonar stations and a system of remotely and wirelessly fired charges explosives for destroying sea mines "Toczek".
 On the other hand, Xblue Inertial Navigation Systems (INS) have been selected to provide critical navigation capabilities to the Polish Navy’s new-build Kormoran II class mine countermeasure vessels.